TulshiDas39/kr-youtube-downloader/README.md

-# Git Studio
+# Kr-youtube-download

-**Download and install latest version from [releases](https://github.com/TulshiDas39/GitStudio/releases)..**
+**Download and install latest version from [releases](https://github.com/TulshiDas39/kr-youtube-downloader/releases)..**

-This is a cross platform Git GUI application.
+This is a cross platform youtube downloader application.

 ## License